smankar/smankar.github.io/_posts/2014-12-10-whose-performance-is-it-anyway.md

 3. How do I get alerted when there is change in overall application performance due to the small code change that I made?
 4. Are we trying to tweak our web or application server settings for faster response times?
 5. Do we want to come up with some performance figures for Capacity planning?
-6. How much peak load would our application handle?
+6. How much peak load would the application handle?
 How does it scale?
 7. Are we trying to monitor the performance of our live application?
-8. Are we checking for bottlenecks in your Application Infrastructure?
+8. Are we checking for bottlenecks in the Application Infrastructure?
 9. Do we want to check for performance problems from an End User Perspective?
-    - Validate that our application's response times are within the required threshold
+    - Validate that the application's response times are within the required threshold
-    - Validate that our application's response times are similar across our target locations
+    - Validate that the application's response times are similar across our target (audience) locations
-    - Validate that our application's response times are similar when accessed from different network types
+    - Validate that the application's response times are similar when accessed from different network types

 These are all important questions that try to address different aspects of application performance.
 They should help us design specific testing experiments and in-turn help uncovering performance problems.